THE LAND OF THOUSAND CULTURES

 Among the native grapes the following are definitely worth mentioning: Nerello Mascalese, Nerello Mantellato, Nerello Cappuccio, Frappato, Perricone, Nocera, Catarratto, Grecanico, Carricante, Minnella Bianca, Malvasia delle Lipari, Inzolia, Passito di Pantelleria, Moscato di Pantelleria and Bianco D’Alcamo.

-A stone‚Äôs throw from the Sicilian coastline (300 m) and in one of the most beautiful sea of Italy, this 15 hectares island is perfect for whoever is looking for a place to live in all quiet.
-The remaining of the old watch tower (494 sqm) dominates the island and could be used as a starting point to rebuild a residence or a museum.
-The isle is then completed by a sandy gulf to be used as landing point for boats.
+A stone‚Äôs throw from the Sicilian coastline (300 m, in one of the most beautiful sea of Italy, we find Isola delle Femmine.
+The remaining of the old watchtower (494 sqm) dominates the island (13.9 ha) and could be used as a starting point to rebuild a residence or a museum.
+The isle is then completed by a sandy gulf to be used as a mooring.

 In Sicily, 5 km from Mount Etna Regional Park, farm with restored 17th century villa and 8 hectares of citrus, cherry and olive trees.
 Currently working as ‚ÄúAgriturismo‚ÄĚ (14 bedrooms), it lies on a slight hill 15-minute drive away from the beach.
 The lush garden includes a children's playground, a barbecue area and two swimming pools with sunbathing area.